UPCOMING EVENTS

 411 N. Central Ave, Phoenix, AZ 85004

-Proposition 123 (Education Finance Amendment) is a constitutional amendment placed by the Arizona Legislature on the primary election ballot of May 17, 2016.
+Proposition 123 (Education Finance Amendment) is a constitutional amendment placed by the Arizona Legislature on the May 17, 2016 primary election ballot.
 The measure would allocate $3.5 billion for education funding over the next ten years.
-About $1.4 billion would come from general fund money and $2 billion would come from increasing annual distributions of the state trust land permanent funds to education.
+About $1.4 billion would come from general fund money, and $2 billion would come from increasing annual distributions of the state trust land permanent funds to education.
 It would raise the distributions from 2.5 percent of the average value of the funds to 6.9 percent for the next 10 fiscal years.

 As Arizonans get ready to go to vote on this measure (early ballots start on April 20), we invite you to a community learning and dialogue session to better understand its pros and cons.
 All viewpoints are welcome!